-We recommend that you take the test often, until you are fully comfortable with the subject matter and you receive a high enough score to feel at ease about your real upcoming exam.
-A passing score will bring you another step closer to being prepared for your CDL exam, so practice as many times as you’d like.
-Good luck now and during your CDL test, and remember to drive safely!
+We recommend that you keep taking the test until you become fully comfortable with the subject matter and receive a score high enough to boost your confidence about your upcoming CDL exam.
+A high score will bring you closer to passing your CDL knowledge test, so practice as many times as you’d like.
+There are no fees, and you won’t even have to register.